teapartydev/teapartydev-blog/content/posts/Path to an ideal CDC engine.md

 ---
-title: Challenges with CDC engines
+title: Path to an ideal CDC engine
 description:
 aliases:
 tags: